 In my opinion, Finland is incredibly friendly to students and families with small children.
 My son and I always felt safe, and I felt confident knowing that my son was learning a lot each and every day while attending his Finnish-language day care center.
 I couldn't be happier. -U.S. Student Grantee 2013-2014

 The web is your first resource for information on schools in the city you will be living in.
-Finnish National Board of Education and InfoFinland - Finland In Your Language are good places to start your search.
-They both provide links to familiarize you with the Finnish education system and can point you in the right direction in terms of where to look for schools to suit your children’s needs.
+The Finnish National Board of Education and InfoFinland - Finland In Your Language are good places to start your search.
+They both provide links to familiarize you with the Finnish education system, and can point you in the right direction in terms of where to look for schools which suit your children’s needs.

 Ask your academic hosts to identify the schools nearest to the location of your apartment and to assist you in securing a placement for your children.
-The cities' websites usually have at least the contact information for all schools in the area, with many of them offering links to the school’s own website.
+The cities' websites usually have the basic contact information for all schools in the area, with many of them offering links to the websites of the individual schools.
 Larger cities may also have special sections on education for foreigners on their website.

 The Finnish community was very welcoming to my family.
 We completely appreciated how safe it is in Finland, and by the end of our stay our two girls (ages 12 and 9) were even taking the city buses to school and back by themselves. -U.S. Scholar Grantee 2013-2014

 Contact the principal (rehtori) of the school you are considering for your children.
-The principal makes the decision to admit a child to the school.
-You should contact the school as early as possible.
-Contact information for the schools and the principals can usually be found on the city's education website.
+The principal makes the decision to admit a child to the school, and you should contact the school in order to address all of the logistical tasks as early as possible.

-It may be useful to bring some of the textbooks your children would have been using in the United States.
-The teachers in Finland will appreciate information about the level and material your child is expected to work with upon return to the United States.
+It may be useful to bring some of the textbooks your children would have been using back home, as the teachers in Finland will appreciate information about the level and material your child is expected to work with upon returning to the United States.
 Ask the Finnish school for additional instructions on what to bring and how to prepare your child.